Ghousavi Shah: Zikr

 Zikr (Dhikr) is a Sufi method in which God's name and virtues are repeated in a specific way.
 Moulana Ghousavi Shah says Noor (light) encompasses your mind, body and spirit when you practice zikr consistently with devotion.
 The heart-beats are transformed into spiritual beats, expelling all darkness lauding the virtues of zikr.
 Every Sunday many people of all ages attend zikr at his residence (Khankah).

 Urs

-The annual death anniversary is referred to as Urs in Sufism.
-On this occasion teachings of the Sufi saint are propagated whose Urs is being performed.
-Every year Shah conducts urs for Shaik-E-Akbar Mohiuddin ibne Arabi, Syed Sultan Mahmoodullah Shah Hussaini, Syed Machiliwale Shah, Moulana Peer Ghousi Shah, and Moulana Peer Sahvi Shah to promote their teachings and also to solve pressing problems of the time.
+The death anniversary is referred to as Urs in Sufism.
+On this occasion, teachings of the Sufi saint whose Urs is being performed are propagated.
+Every year, Shah conducts Urs for Shaik-E-Akbar Mohiuddin ibne Arabi, Syed Sultan Mahmoodullah Shah Hussaini, Syed Machiliwale Shah, Moulana Peer Ghousi Shah, and Moulana Peer Sahvi Shah to promote their teachings and also to solve pressing problems of the time.

 Notable published works

 Shah's Tajalliyat-E-Rabbani was focused on an interpretation of the Quran.
 The book depicts the Quranic verses through images and explained them in Urdu and English for the younger generation.